2.4 Personal Protective Equipment (PPE) and Respiratory Protective Equipment (RPE)

 Respiratory Protective Equipment (RPE), for instance FFP3 and facial protection, must be considered when:

-See Appendix 17 for the extant list of Aerosol Generating Procedures which require the application of airborne precautions.
-Appendix 17 also includes details of associated Post AGP Fallow times.
+See Appendix 16 for the extant list of Aerosol Generating Procedures which require the application of airborne precautions and details of associated Post AGP Fallow times.

 Filter Face Piece 3 (FFP3) Respirators